-A joint effort between the European Space Agency and NASA, SOHO orbits around the sun 1.5 kilometers from Earth.
+A joint effort between the European Space Agency and NASA, SOHO orbits around the sun 1.5 million kilometers from Earth.
 It monitors the solar interior, surface, and atmosphere and takes daily images of the sun.
 One use of this information is to help scientists predict space weather.
 Luxel built entrance filters for the Extreme Ultraviolet Imaging Telescope (EIT) that focuses on low coronal structure.
 Learn more about this mission from NASA and ESA here.

 Launch date: April 30, 1996

 Status: Active until April 29, 2003 when it de-orbited